The US labor market continues to surprise and the unemployment rate, against the odds, is falling

 Mainstream economists say that tariffs raise prices for businesses and consumers alike and make the economy less efficient by reducing competition.
 They also invite retaliatory tariffs from other countries, hurting U.S. exporters.

-The erratic way that Trump has rolled out his tariffs — announcing and then suspending them, then coming up with new ones — has left businesses bewildered.
+The erratic way that Trump has rolled out his tariffs — announcing and then suspending them, then coming up with new ones — has left businesses bewildered and hesitant to make decisions about hiring and investment.

+House at Wells Fargo expects monthly job growth to fall below 100,000 in the second half of the year.
+“We’re bracing for a much lower pace of job growth,'' she said. ”There’s still a lot of policy uncertainty.''

 "Today’s results are more than positive enough to reduce expectations for Fed rate cuts in the wake of tariffs and policy chaos, at least for now,'' Carl B. Weinberg, chief economist at High Frequency Economics, wrote in a commentary.